-switch statements let you branch program execution based on a selection of possible values that a variable may have. switch statements may result in cleaner code than multiple if statements because switch statements require an expression to be evaluated only once.
+switch statements let you branch program execution based on a selection of possible values that a variable may have. switch statements may result in cleaner code than multiple if statements, since switch statements require an expression to be evaluated only once.
 For instance:

 '''

 static void ShowCard (int cardNumber)

-{

 switch (cardNumber)

-{

 case 13:

 Console.WriteLine ("King");

-break:
+break;

 case 12:

 Console.WriteLine ("Queen");

 break;

 case 11:

 Console.WriteLine ("Jack");

 break:

 default:

 // Any other cardNumber

 Console.WriteLine (cardNumber);

 break;

 }

 }

 '''

-The values in each case expression must be constants, which restricts their allowable types to the built-in integral types; the bool, char, and enum types, as well as the string type.
+You can only switch on an expression of a type that can be statically evaluated, which restricts it to the string type, the built-in integral types, the enum types, and nullable versions of these

+(see "Nullable Types" on page 142).
 At the end of each case clause, you must say explicitly where execution is to go next, with some kind of jump statement.
 Here are the options:

-- break (jumps to the end of the switch statement) - goto case x (jumps to another case clause) - goto default (jumps to the default clause) - Any other jump statement-namely, return, throw, con tinue, or goto label
+- break (jumps to the end of the switch statement) - goto case x (jumps to another case clause) - goto default (jumps to the default clause) - Any other jump statement-namely, return, throw, continue or goto label